gquetel/gaur/README.md

 # Running

-The GAUR pipeline is divided into three steps: data extractions, semantic similarity computation, and grammar modification.
+The GAUR pipeline is divided into three steps: data extractions, semantic similarity computation, and grammar instrumentation.

 ## Data extraction